Dear Damien Hirst

 Reube Bonner (emerging artist)

-p.p.s What are the odds of me getting a small cut of the income for our shared exhibition?
-Or do you think it is important for me to work as a struggling artist for a few more years before I try and cash in?
+PPS, what are the odds of me getting a small cut of the income for our shared exhibition?
+Or do you think it is important for me to work as a struggling artist for a few more years before I try to cash in?

-p.p.p.s Do you think there is a chance that my name could be added to all the signage at the exhibition or is it too much of a hassle?
+PPPS, do you think there is a chance that my name could be added to all the signage at the exhibition or is it too much of a hassle?
 It would obviously be much smaller than your name.
-For example if your name was size 24 font, mine would be about 8 or 9.
+For example, if your name was size 24 font, mine would be about eight or nine.
 Is this something I should take up with the Tate museum directly?